Logo Futurismo

 Alvaro RP | Watching the sunrise at Ponta da Madrugada

-Why not start the day early and watch a wonderful sunrise over the Atlantic Ocean?
+Why not start the day early and watch an incredible sunrise over the Atlantic Ocean?
 You can sleep in Nordeste or drive early if you feel up to it.
 The best spots are Miradouro da Ponta do Sossego and Ponta da Madrugada.
 In addition to being beautiful parks filled with flowers, those are the easternmost points on the islands, providing a colorful spectacle in the early morning.

 Ribeira dos Caldeirões Park